 - Consider replacing some starch-based calories with oil, such as Equine America Supreme Omega Oil in the diet.

-Are there any products to consider supporting my horse?
+Are there any nutritional products to consider supporting my horse?

-If you suspect your horse may have ulcers, in addition to implementing appropriate management changes, you should have a discussion with your vet, as your horse may require further diagnostic investigations such as gastroscopy, and possibly medication to help heal the ulcers.
+If you suspect your horse may have gastric discomfort, in addition to implementing appropriate management changes, you should have a discussion with your vet, as your horse may require further diagnostic investigations such as gastroscopy, and possibly medication.

-However, in addition to veterinary intervention, if required, targeted nutritional support will also be beneficial, whether medication is required or not, to support gastric health, and improve digestive comfort and wellbeing.
+However, in addition to veterinary intervention, if required, targeted nutritional support will also be beneficial, to support gastric health, and improve digestive comfort and wellbeing.

 ULS GARD PELLETS – EQUINE AMERICA

-- On a palatable alfalfa and soya hulls base, to provide a protective fibrous “mat” and provide additional buffering.
+- On a palatable alfalfa and soya hulls base, to provide a fibrous “mat”.